benmvp/slides/2022/houreactdevs/mixins-hooks.md

 - So HOCs worked _okay_, but there were several gotchas with them
 - 1/ HOCs inherently relied on indirection & agreements to work
   - With **HOCs** the only communication is through props
-  - But with multiple HOCs we now don't know which HOC is providing which props
+  - But with multiple HOCs & looking at a component implementation...
+  - We now don't know which HOC is providing which props
 - 2/ There can be prop name collisions if 2 HOCs try to set the same prop
-  - Like multiple HOCs wanting to set a `value` prop
+  - Like multiple HOCs wanting to set a `value` prop (or another common name)
-- 3/ Lastly there's no way to alter or configure how the HOCs are composed based on the component's props or state
+- 3/ Lastly there's no way to alter or configure...
+  - How the HOCs are composed based on the component's props or state
-  - Let's look at this code snippet
+  - Let's use the code snippet on the left as an example
   - Maybe we only want to add `withAuth` if a `needsAuth` prop is set to `true`
   - The composition of the HOCs is happening outside of the `render()` method
   - So the prop values can't impact which HOCs are used
   - This wasn't always a problem, but it did make complex situations challenging
 - But again don't worry if you don't understand HOCs immediately
-  - I'd be more surprised if you did 😂
+  - I'd be more surprised if you did right out the gate 😂
   - It's based on Higher-order functions found in mathematics
   - Many blog posts were written to explain the concept
   - Plus you'll never need to write one in modern React anyway thanks to Hooks & render props 😃